a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-3.md

     authorizations=authorizations,
 ){{< /highlight >}}

-There are a few important things to note about how we are configuring the Flask-RESTPlus `Api` object:
+There are a few important things to note about how we are configuring the `api` and `api_bp` objects:

 <div class="code-details">
     <ul>